 Hi, friends.
-Today, we’re looking at a twentieth century American classic by a lesser known author.
+Today, we’re looking at a twentieth century classic by a lesser known author.
 This dystopian fiction is a quick but thought-provoking read.

 Brave New World by Aldous Huxley

 Brave New World, written in 1932, is science fiction.
 The first few chapters acclimate readers to the world of the story by oscillating between exposition and character introductions.
 The Director of the Central London Hatchetry and Conditioning Center, whose motto is “Community, Identity, Stability,” gives new students a tour of the facilities while we meet Bernard Marx, the intelligent yet underwhelming protagonist, and Lenina, the ditzy, beautiful woman he admires.
 As the narrative focus shifts between the student tour and character conversations, we learn things explicitly and incidentally.
 We learn explicitly (from the Director but also through Marx, who works there) the detached processes of human production in this world, ranging from laboratory breeding to Pavlovian response training to subliminal messaging during sleep.
 All these processes engineer a hierarchy of humans from leader Alphas to subordinate Epsilons.
 We learn incidentally (picking up on characters’ behaviors and convos) that ideas like family, love, envy, sadness, and attachment are alien to them.
 Most citizens are addicted to a “happy pill” called soma.
 They sleep around indiscriminately and speak of “trying” someone nonchalantly.
 There aren’t old people.
 Public entertainment, such as the movies, is intellectually empty and incorporates physical sensations through the release of pheromones.
 Every phrase we use “Lord” in, they use “Ford.”
 Oh, Ford.
 Thank Ford!